jsverse/transloco/BREAKING_CHANGES.md

+# Transloco V5.0.8-10 & V6

+Versions 5.0.8-10 also contains the breaking change in V6 but accidentally weren't marked correctly.

+## Transloco

+- Update `flat` package to v6 which is ESM

 # Transloco V5

 V5 was focused on a major infra upgrade to improve Transloco's maintainability also moving to new Angular features.